willemt/dogebox/SPEC.rst

 2. Mapping files to Bittorrent pieces
 =====================================
 Files have a one-to-many relationship with pieces.
+Files must be mapped to a contiguous range of pieces based off the ordering of the piece index.

 3. Maintaining file and piece event logs
 ========================================

-Three logs are recorded by OneFolder:
+Three logs are recorded by one-folder:
-- File log, a listing of file metadata
+- File log, a listing of file metadata (eg. mapping between files and pieces)
-- Piece log, a listing of piece metadata
+- Piece log, a listing of piece metadata (eg. piece content hashes)
 - Action log, a listing of actions that have been actioned on the File and Piece logs

 File Log